carissalow/rapids/docs/features/feature-introduction.md

 --8<--- "docs/snippets/feature_introduction_example.md"

-These are descriptions of each marker for accessibility:
+These are the descriptions of each marker for accessibility:

 --8<--- "docs/snippets/feature_introduction_example.md"